skylight-hq/skylight.digital/_service_areas/microconsulting.md

 ---

 {% capture header_content %}
   <strong>Need immediate, quick-hit support to address a critical need that doesn't require a full-blown engagement?</strong> Our Microconsulting services are designed specifically for that purpose, providing you with on-demand access to our digital expertise.
-These services are conveniently priced within the federal government micropurchase threshold, making us just a swipe of a credit card away.
+These services are conveniently priced within the federal government's micropurchase threshold, making us just a swipe of a credit card away.
 {% endcapture %}

 {% include page_header.html